 I had seen bits and pieces of this course when driving out to Marshall Canyon, which is just up the street.
 With Sierra La Verne being geographically sandwiched between that course and San Dimas Canyon, I knew what to expect of the setting in the foothills.
 Otherwise, I didn’t know too much about the course itself.

 The front nine is pretty standard fare and reminiscent of many old courses throughout the area, winding back and forth through the property with tree-lined fairways.
 The standout hole on the front is unfortunately the funkiest.
-The 6th features a 90-degree dogleg left and will be a layup for most off the tee.
+The 6th features a 90-degree dogleg left and will be a lay-up for most off the tee.
 There is no shortcut to take, but someone that can hit a giant hook might be able to bite off a bigger chunk even though it probably wouldn’t be that advantageous.

 The 9th is a decent finisher on the front nine with water in play, though it is well short of the green and doesn’t provide a huge amount of protection for approach shots.
 Longer hitters will have to factor it more on their tee shots as it is very reachable.

 Overall, the front nine is solid and enjoyable enough, but nothing too distinctive.
-The back nine definitely perks up and gets a lot more interesting.
+However, the back nine definitely perks up and gets a lot more interesting.
 In the end, it kind of won me over, though it is the type of layout you have to play a few times to really figure out some of the nuances and strategies.
 We did find more success the second time through on holes 11-16, which really make up the signature stretch, but still make you work even when you know what you are supposed to do.

 The 11th comes at you unexpectedly as you cross the street and enter an entirely different environment than the first half of the course.
 This area is more secluded and built in a little canyon, so the slopes and hazards are much more severe.
 The 11th features a forced carry to a fairway that is obscured from the tee and slopes dramatically to the right.
 Then, you are faced with a blind second shot to probably the toughest green on the course, which slopes significantly from the front to the back (where the pin was on Saturday).